Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 As we don't want to download the raw collection of satellite data, we need to reduce that data somehow.
 That means, we want to get rid of one dimension.
 Let's say we calculate a `mean` over all timesteps, and then drop the temporal dimension (as it's empty then anyway, see explanation in the [datacube guide](../datacubes.md#reduce)).
 This can be done via `reduce_dimension()`.
 The function requires a reducer, in our case a `mean` process, and the dimension over which to reduce, given as a string (`"t"`).

 :::tip Child Processes
-Here, we need to define a child process: A function that is called by (or passed to) another function, and then works on a subset of the datacube (somewhat similar to the concept of callbacks in Javascript).
+Here, we need to define a child process: A function that is called by (or passed to) another function, and then works on a subset of the datacube (somewhat similar to the concept of callbacks in JavaScript).
 In this case: We want `reduce_dimension` to use the `mean` function to average all timesteps of each pixel.
 Not any function can be used like this, it must be defined by openEO, of course.

 All clients have more or less different specifics when defining a child process.
 As you can observe directly below, one way to define one is to define the function directly inside the parent process.